Tax and deductions from pay

 2020 was the year that HR was required to react to the unexpected, but it's now time to plan for the known challenges in the coming year.
 We look at what HR can do to prepare for 2021.

-Commentary and analysis: HR and legal information and guidance relating to tax and deductions from pay.
+Commentary and insights: HR and legal information and guidance relating to tax and deductions from pay.

 XpertHR is part of the LexisNexis® Risk Solutions Group portfolio of brands.